leoniesmits/cssttr/README.md

 - [ ] __Style the chatbox-component.__
     - [ ] Give more styling
     - [ ] Make accessable (figure out how)

+#### End of week 3

+As seen in the planning checklist above, my work isn't finished at all.
+I think the reason is me starting with the work way too late.
+I was too busy reading all articles about practices that were new for me and underestimated how long it would take to finish the project.
+I feel really sad about this.

+#### Login form

+The log in form took up the most time, because I wanted to make the labels move to the top of the input when text is typed in.
+Without javascript, this is very hard to do.
+The problem I had was mostly caused by the requirement on the e-mail input.
+In examples I've seen, the styling for labels without input with them, are styled to be down.
+Then with pseudeo-selectors :focus and :valid, the label is styled to go above the text and stays there after the user stopped typing and isn't focussing anymore.
+The problem with required email inputs, is that there has to be specific text.
+So after focussing, the :valid selector isn't active to let the label stay up and it overlays the input the user has typed.

+Something that can be used is the pseudo-class :placeholder-shown.
+This checks if the placeholder is shown, which happens when the input is empty.
+Perfect for my problem right?
+No. It's not supported and I unfortunately couldn't make it work.
+The plan was to use input:not(:placeholder-shown) + label and then style the label for when the user has typed something.

+My solution right now is a shitty one.
+This problem has taken up 2 days now, so even if it took a few more hours I just had to fix it.
+Right now, the :valid and :invalid state for the input of e-mail are the same.
+Because this element has auto-focus I figured this wouldn't stand out that much, as the user starts typing immediately.